-The officials said that in most of the cases, they didn’t work in Fata because most of them had never been to their villages, but had got domiciles of different agencies because their
+The officials said that in most of the cases, they didn’t work in Fata because most of them had never been to their villages, but had got domiciles of different agencies because their forefathers lived there.

 The officials said that presently half of the BPS-18, 19 and 20 posts in the province were held by doctors from Fata, which included those of directors, deputy detectors, executive district officers, medical superintendents and deputy medical superintendents.
-The KP doctors want a separate cadre for Fata doctors so that their chances of promotion get brighter,
+The KP doctors want a separate cadre for Fata doctors so that their chances of promotion get brighter, they added.

 When contacted for his comments, special secretary health Prof Noorul Iman said that doctors from Fata and KP had been working under a joint cadre.
 He said that doctors were sent from the KP Health Department to Fata Health Directorate from where they were posted to different health facilities in tribal areas.